 HOW DO I SCHEDULE FOR A CLASS?

 Students will want to schedule before the first day of each semester.
 Pierpont Community & Technical College offers evening classes at the following locations: Braxton County High School, Lewis County High School, MTEC (Monongalia Technical Education Center).
 Scheduling for classes will continue for all sites through the start of the semester.
-For more information about scheduling for those counties, call (304) 368-7256 for the Lewis County Center or for off-campus programs (800) 641-5678.
+For more information about scheduling for those counties, call (304) 368-7256 for the Lewis County Center and (304) 534-7102 for the MTEC Center.